-Core/Platform has been used to build a variety collaborative applications; these have ranged from Amazon’s social network for book enthusiasts Shelfari.com to social Intranet infrastructures at the largest telcos and even in the Pentagon.
-When properly installed and configured the product is damn near bullet-proof.
+MindTouch Core and Platform have been used to build a variety collaborative applications.
+These applications have ranged from Amazon’s social network for book enthusiasts, shelfari.com, to social Intranet infrastructures at the largest telcos and even the Pentagon.
+When properly installed and configured, the product is damn near bullet-proof.
 Over the years we’ve received awards for the engineering quality and I’ve had the privilege of hearing remarkable stories from all over the world that attest to the durability of our work.

 In late 2009, we set a course for MindTouch that would ensure the end of Core/Platform.
 We were determined to move away from packaging and shipping on-premise software.
-It just doesn’t make sense to ship software.
-The effort required to package and test for several flavors of Windows, various Linux distros and virtualization environments was effort that can be invested in making the product better for customers.
+It just doesn’t make sense to ship software anymore.
+The effort required to package and test for several flavors of Windows, various Linux distros and virtualization environments was effort that could instead be invested in making the product better for customers.

-Today 90% of our business is on our cloud product.
-The difference between our cloud offering and the old Core/Platform builds is sufficiently profound as to render the two entirely unrecognizable.
-These are two completely different products.
-If you’re a Core/Platform user I encourage you to request a trial of MindTouch cloud.
+Today, the vast majority of our business is on our cloud product.
+The difference between our cloud offering and the old MindTouch Core and Platform builds is sufficiently profound as to render the two entirely unrecognizable.
+These are two completely different self-service customer support products.
+If you’re a MindTouch Core and Platform user I encourage you to check out the latest version of MindTouch.
 We stopped selling new Platform licenses in late 2011 and today we have a small base of customers that should upgrade because the cloud product is just so much better.

-What if I have a perpetual Platform license or I am interested in purchasing a perpetual Platform license?
+- What if I have a perpetual Platform license or I am interested in purchasing a perpetual Platform license?
 Great.
 Business as usual.
 However, I strongly encourage you to consider the cloud product for the aforementioned reasons.

-Will MindTouch continue to maintain SGMLReader, MindTouch DReAM and continue to contribute to other open source projects you have in the past?
+- Will MindTouch continue to maintain SGMLReader, MindTouch DReAM and continue to contribute to other open source projects you have in the past?
 Yes.